yuwangsjtu/yuwangsjtu.github.io/content/project/MPD/index.md

 ---
 title: Multimodal dialogue and perception
 summary: Multimodal dialogue and perception enhance human-machine interaction by integrating various communication forms and sensory inputs for more natural and intuitive exchanges.
-Our research focuses on： **video-grounded dialogue generation**, **speech recognition**, and **speech representation**.
+Our research focuses on： **multi-turn video-grounded dialogue generation**, **speech perception and understanding** and **multimodel representation learning**.
 tags:
   - MPD
 date: '2016-04-27T00:00:00Z'